|

 Starring: Edith (Big Edie) Bouvier Beale and Edith (Little Edie) Bouvier Beale

-We’re all stuck.
-Trapped in an endless state of transition.
+We’re stuck, trapped in an endless state of imaginary transition.

 Edith (Little Edie) Bouvier Beale: I think my days at Grey Gardens are limited.

-We float in the current.
-Stuck in a now that never is.
+Afloat in the current, we believe in a now that never quite is.

 Little Edie: It’s very difficult to keep the line between the past and the present.
 You know what I mean?
 It’s awfully difficult.